-Accepted UNC-PrimeCare4Youth MSW trainees are required to:
+UNC-PrimeCare4Youth trainees are required to:

-- Be placed at a specialization-year field placement at an approved UNC-PrimeCare4Youth site.
-Examples of eligible field placements include health care settings, schools, child welfare, and community health agencies. - Take EDUC890; Special Topics: Inter-Professional Behavioral Health Care for Youth, a 1.5 credit course (this counts as elective credits towards your MSW degree). - Attend scheduled supplemental trainings to increase knowledge and understanding of trauma informed integrated behavioral health care for children, youth, and families. - Complete 6-hours of independent learning through a list of approved on-line trainings. - Complete brief evaluations and standardized measures regarding placement experiences and knowledge gained in the UNC-PrimeCare4Youth program. - Complete a capstone project, either individually or with other UNC-PrimeCare4Youth trainees.
+- Be placed at a specialization-year field placement at an approved UNC-PrimeCare4Youth field placement site.
+Examples of eligible sites include health care settings, schools, child welfare, and community health agencies. - Attend supplemental trainings to increase their knowledge and understanding of integrated behavioral health care with children, youth, and families. - Complete 6-hours of independent learning through a list of approved on-line trainings - Completing brief evaluations and standardized measures regarding placement experiences or understanding of the program. - Completing a capstone project, either individually or with others in UNC-PrimeCare4Youth in the spring semester.